danjmercurio/HotelHTMLGenerator/README.md

 There is also a suite of unit tests designed to be used with the **pytest** module.

-`This script remains a work in process.`
+`This script remains a work in progress.`